 Oh no!
 The commenting feature of your new app just broke, aaaaahhh!
 People can’t write comments – oh my god, you have to fix that instantly, right?

 When something breaks, it’s a perfect time to validate how much it is really needed.

 Imagine running a car repair shop, and one of your 3 service lifts breaks.
 It might take a while to get a new one shipped and install it.
 But if you notice you can survive a week or even a month just fine, without really needing the third service lift, then why replace it in the first place?

 WordPress does the exact same thing with software.
 When a feature breaks, they wait to see how many customer complaints roll in.
 If people really use a feature, they’ll notice its absence.
 Only after enough people complain will they fix what’s broken.

 If not many people file complaints, the feature probably wasn’t valuable and can just be removed.
 So the next time something breaks, wait to see if it really demands fixing – or whether you can make your job a whole lot easier by getting rid of a feature that wasn’t all that useful anyway.

 It’s fascinating to see how some startups can maintain an incredible flexible and lean structure, in spite of growing into billion dollar companies.
 And while Automattic’s approach is vastly different from for example Google’s culture, something all successful startups agree on is this: you must encourage creativity as much as possible.

 All I’m waiting for is to see old giants, like Procter & Gamble, BMW or Coca Cola implement practices like these – I think whoever does so first will be at a huge advantage in the coming decades.

 The summary on Blinkist was packed with actionable and uncommon advice, I highly recommend it.
-If you’re really keen to learn more about the future of work, get the book, Scott’s stories are priceless and nothing shy of visionary.
+If you’re really keen to learn more about the future of work, get The Year Without Pants, Scott’s stories are priceless and nothing shy of visionary.